A simple to make side dish that goes perfectly with your favorite Easter ham. Or just any day of the week or year.

 For boiling carrots it should take around 10 minutes or so.
 The time depends on how thick or thin your carrots are.
 I would plan for up to 15 minutes if you want them done right at a certain time.
 If cooking them to serve with a ham or a big roast, I would make them once the meat is done and resting out of the oven.

 I would keep my eye on them and check them regularly, so you don't end up with mushy carrots.
 They should be softened but you still need to bite into them.

 As I mentioned above, I love serving up these carrots with a ham.
 Here are some of our ham recipes.

 Would you rather roast your carrots?
 Check out this recipe for Butter Roasted Carrots.

 Honey Tarragon Carrots

-- Carrots peeled & cut on the bias
+- 1 lb carrots peeled & cut on the bias

-- Fresh Tarragon you can also used dried
+- 1 tbsp fresh tarragon you can also used dried

-Cook them until they are al dente or easy to chew but not mush.
+- Cook them until they are al dente or easy to chew but not mush.
 This should take around 10 minutes.